 - If the serving cell fulfils Srxlev > SnonIntraSearchP and Squal > SnonIntraSearchQ:

-- If distanceThresh and referenceLocation are broadcasted in SIB19, and if UE supports location-based measurement initiation and has obtained its UE location information:
+- If distanceThresh and referenceLocation are broadcasted in SIB19, and if UE supports location-based measurement initiation for NTN quasi-Earth-fixed system and has obtained its UE location information:

 - If the distance between UE and the serving cell reference location referenceLocation is shorter than distanceThresh, the UE may choose not to perform measurements of NR inter-frequency cells of equal or lower priority, or inter-RAT frequency cells of lower priority;

+- Else, the UE shall perform measurements of NR inter-frequency cells of equal or lower priority, or inter-RAT frequency cells of lower priority according to TS 38.133 [8];

+- else if distanceThresh and movingReferenceLocation are broadcasted in SIB19, and if UE supports location-based measurement initiation for NTN Earth-moving system and has obtained its location information:

+- If the distance between UE’s location and the serving cell reference location determined based on movingReferenceLocation is shorter than distanceThresh, the UE may not tperform measurements of NR inter-frequency cells of equal or lower priority, or inter-RAT frequency cells of lower priority;

-- Else, the UE shall perform measurements of NR inter-frequency cells of equal or lower priority, or inter-RAT frequency cells of lower priority according to TS 38.133 [8];- Else, the UE may choose not to perform measurements of NR inter-frequency cells of equal or lower priority, or inter-RAT frequency cells of lower priority;
+- Else, the UE shall perform measurements of NR inter-frequency cells of equal or lower priority, or inter-RAT frequency cells of lower priority according to TS 38.133 [8];

+- Else, the UE may choose not to perform measurements of NR inter-frequency cells of equal or lower priority, or inter-RAT frequency cells of lower priority;

 - Else, the UE shall perform measurements of NR inter-frequency cells of equal or lower priority, or inter-RAT frequency cells of lower priority according to TS 38.133 [8].

+- If the UE supports relaxed measurement and relaxedMeasurement is present in SIB2, the UE may further relax the needed measurements, as specified in clause 5.2.4.9.

+- For UE camping on NTN cell, if the UE supports skipping TN measurement, has obtained its location information, and the coverageAreaInfoList and tn-AreaIdList are broadcast in system information, the UE may not perform measurements of a TN frequency where UE is not in the coverage of that frequency provided via tn-AreaIdList, regardless of the frequency priority.

-- If the UE supports relaxed measurement and relaxedMeasurement is present in SIB2, the UE may further relax the needed measurements, as specified in clause 5.2.4.9.If the t-Service of the serving cell is present in SIB19, and if UE supports time-based measurement initiation, the UE shall perform intra-frequency, inter-frequency or inter-RAT measurements before the t-Service, regardless of the distance between UE and the serving cell reference location or whether the serving cell fulfils Srxlev > SIntraSearchP and Squal > SIntraSearchQ, or Srxlev > SnonIntraSearchP and Squal > SnonIntraSearchQ, The exact time to start measurement before t-Service is up to UE implementation.
+If the t-Service of the serving cell is present in SIB19, and if UE supports time-based measurement initiation, the UE shall perform intra-frequency, inter-frequency or inter-RAT measurements before the t-Service, regardless of the distance between UE and the serving cell reference location or whether the serving cell fulfils Srxlev > SIntraSearchP and Squal > SIntraSearchQ, or Srxlev > SnonIntraSearchP and Squal > SnonIntraSearchQ, The exact time to start measurement before t-Service is up to UE implementation.
 UE shall perform measurements of higher priority NR inter-frequency or inter-RAT frequencies according to TS 38.133 [8] regardless of the remaining service time of the serving cell (i.e. time remaining until t-Service).

-NOTE: When evaluating the distance between UE and the serving cell reference location, it's up to UE implementation to obtain UE location information.NEXT CHANGE
+NOTE 1: When evaluating the distance between UE and the serving cell reference location, it's up to UE implementation to obtain UE location information.

+NOTE 2: In the Earth-moving system, it's up to UE implementation to maintain a valid serving cell reference location, which is derived based on the serving satellite ephemeris, epochTime and movingReferenceLocation.

+NEXT CHANGE

 5.2.4.7 Cell reselection parameters in system information broadcasts